 Run back in the truck to jiggle it back and forth, get back out, then lower the jack to get the truck’s pressure off the ball, then raise the jack again to separate the truck.

 As they say, in an emergency, “ain’t nobody got time for that!”

 But for our purposes, forget wasting time with the weight distribution system, and first, go straight for the hitch pin that holds the whole enchilada to the truck.

 First, pull the cotter pin on the hitch pin that connects the truck to the hitch assembly (no tools required here).

-Then, use Tool #1.
+Second, use Tool #1.
 A hammer, and since the hitch assembly will likely be under pressure, smack the end of the hitch pin to get it out like there’s no tomorrow.
 You have to separate!

 The hammer can’t get inside the hitch, so put the screw driver to the end of the hitch pin that should by now be flush with the side of the hitch, and hit the handle end with the hammer until it pushes the pin out.

 The trailer will drop to the ground as you drive away, but don’t worry about that.

 I’ll rehearse this process (with the trailer attached, but with the jack down) so I can know what to expect.